 6: Bring some favourite toys and games

-Enough of the rules and regulations - now for the fun stuff!
+Enough of the rules and regulations - now for the fun camping ideas for kids!

-Include one or two things for each child to bring that they really enjoy playing with.
-You may not have a whole lot of room for lots of bulky items like basketballs, surfboards and even larger board games, but you will still have plenty of options to keep the kids entertained.
+You may not have a whole lot of room for lots of bulky items like basketballs, surfboards and even larger board games, but you will still have plenty of options to keep them entertained.

-If packing space is limited, include the following items in your packing checklist:
+If packing space is limited, include the following items in your camping gear checklist:

 - A more compact travel board game instead of the bulky favorites you might have at home.

 - A couple of packs of cards with card game instructions.

 - If they enjoy drawing, compact drawing pads and enough pens / pencils to keep them entertained, but maybe not the whole pencil case.